felixriehm/ai-challenge-ants/README.md

 # ai-challenge-ants
-AI bot for an AI programming contest where you have to fight ants.
+Ai bot for an ai programming contest where you have to fight ants.